Bisphosphonate: Nitrogenous

 Nitrogenous bisphosphonates act on bone metabolism by binding and blocking the enzyme farnesyl diphosphate synthase (FPPS) in the HMG-CoA reductase pathway (also known as the mevalonate pathway).

 Bisphosphonates that contain isoprene chains at the R1 or R2 position can impart specificity for inhibition of GGPS1.

 Disruption of the HMG CoA-reductase pathway at the level of FPPS prevents the formation of two metabolites (farnesol and geranylgeraniol) that are essential for connecting some small proteins to the cell membrane.
 This phenomenon is known as prenylation, and is important for proper sub-cellular protein trafficking (see "lipid-anchored protein" for the principles of this phenomenon).

 While inhibition of protein prenylation may affect many proteins found in an osteoclast, disruption to the lipid modification of Ras, Rho, Rac proteins has been speculated to underlie the effects of bisphosphonates.
-These proteins can affect both osteoclastogenesis, cell survival, and cytoskeletal dynamics.
+These proteins can affect osteoclastogenesis, cell survival, and cytoskeletal dynamics.
 In particular, the cytoskeleton is vital for maintaining the "ruffled border" that is required for contact between a resorbing osteoclast and a bone surface.

 Statins are another class of drugs that inhibit the HMG-CoA reductase pathway.
 Unlike bisphosphonates, statins do not bind to bone surfaces with high affinity, and thus are not specific for bone.
 Nevertheless, some studies have reported a decreased rate of fracture (an indicator of osteoporosis) and/or an increased bone mineral density in statin users.
 The overall efficacy of statins in the treatment of osteoporosis remains controversial.